Yashwanth353/web-penetration/README.md

 Phase 2 - Vulnerability Discovery (Completed): Executed tests to find vulnerabilities, including XSS, IDOR, credential leaks, and open URL redirects.<br>

+## Conclusion:

+This penetration test of Zseano’s Playground highlights critical security vulnerabilities in web applications that can be exploited by attackers, leading to data leaks, unauthorized access, and potential compromises.